 How To Choose the Right Window For a Room

-Windows; they’re an essential element to any home.
-They provide crucial natural light, airflow, breeze, views and connect us with the outdoors.
-Moreover, they are highly economical, significantly reducing our dependence on air conditioning, fans, and lighting, cutting back electricity usage.
+Windows are an essential element of any home.
+With the average Australian home having between 10 and 20 windows, they provide crucial natural light, airflow, and breezes, as well as views, connecting us with the outdoors.
+Moreover, they are highly economical, significantly reducing our dependence on air conditioning, fans, and lighting, cutting back on electricity usage.

 Whether you’re renovating or building a new home, choosing windows is one of the most significant decisions in the entire process.
 Windows need to be functional, aesthetically pleasing, and most importantly, need to fit the room.

 At Ross’s Discount Home Centre, we’re the go-to source for quality windows in Perth.
-We’re exclusive stockists for Jason Windows, WA’s leading window and doors suppliers, and have been supplying quality renovation products to residents of Perth since 1973.
-Thus, with almost 50 years under our belt, we know a thing or two about windows and the considerations when choosing them.
+We’re exclusive stockists for Jason Windows, WA’s leading window and door supplier, and have been supplying quality renovation products to residents of Perth since 1973.
+Thus, with almost 50 years under our belt, we have gained considerable experience with windows and the key considerations when choosing them.

 If you’re in the process of renovating your home or building a new home in Perth, you’ll want to read this article.
 Today, we take an in-depth look at windows and everything you need to consider when choosing the perfect window for each room of your home.

-Before we get started, though, be sure to familiarise yourself with the types of windows by reading my earlier article, The Ultimate Sliding Doors And Windows Buying Guide.
+Before we get started, though, be sure to familiarise yourself with the types of windows by reading our Doors and Windows Buying Guide.
 Once you’ve finished reading about the types of windows, jump back to this article to continue reading.

 Choosing the Right Window for Each Room